Issuing refunds

 .

-The Refunds API should only be used once an order is partially or completely fulfilled.
+The should only be used once an is partially or completely fulfilled.

-This is due to the fact that refunds can only be created on order's with charge captures[]
+This is because can only be created on with in a state

 of complete